On This Page

 Traditionally, the common folks lived down below, in the valley, and still do today, with much of the original Inca architecture compromising the foundation of the houses.
 The high priests would have lived up on the hills.

 The majority of the group was getting ready to head back to Cusco, but we were staying in the nearby town of Agua Calientes for the night and going to Machu Picchu the following day.
 Agua Calientes is the closest town to Machu Picchu.
 We had about 5 hours to kill before we needed to catch the train to Agua Calientes.
-We stayed at Ollantaytambo until it closed, leisurely exploring the rest of the park, looking at the intricate details, walking through the water temple and garden.
+We stayed at Ollantaytambo until it closed, leisurely exploring the rest of the park.

 When the park closed, we grabbed a drink at a restaurant across the street.
 A couple of cusquenas and a pisco sour to share.